 I am an English woman with a Bachelor’s degree in Law (qualified barrister), a Master’s Degree in Western Philosophy (King’s College, University of London) and a Master’s degree in Tibetan Buddhist Studies (University of Hamburg, Germany).
-Since 2006, after taking refuge in a private audience with the supreme head of the Karma Kagyu lineage, HH the 17th Gyalwang Karmapa, Orgyen Trinley Dorje, in India, I have been studying Buddhist Philosophy and Tibetan language in Europe, Nepal and India, and taking teaching and empowerments from Tibetan Buddhist masters from all the major lineages, such as HH 17th Karmapa, HE 12th Gyaltsab Rinpoche, HE Thrangu Rinpoche, HE Garchen Rinpoche, HE 10th Sangye Nyenpa Rinpoche, HH Sakya Trizin, HH 14th Dalai Lama and more.
-For more on my background and work see my online CV here and Amazon author page here.
+Since 2006, after taking refuge in a private audience with the supreme head of the Karma Kagyu lineage, HH the 17th Gyalwang Karmapa, Orgyen Trinley Dorje, in India (for more on that see here), I have been studying Buddhist Philosophy and Tibetan language in Europe, Nepal and India, and taking teaching and empowerments from Tibetan Buddhist masters from all major lineages, such as HH 17th Karmapa, HE Shechen Rabjam Rinpoche, HE Dzongsar Khyentse Rinpoche, HE 12th Gyaltsab Rinpoche, HE Thrangu Rinpoche, HE Garchen Rinpoche, HH Sakya Trizin, HH 14th Dalai Lama and more.
+For more on my background and work see my online CV here.

-New translations and publications will be updated and made available to view or obtain here, depending on certain restrictions or requirements for the texts.
-Current translation projects can be viewed here.
-All the work I do as a Buddha Dharma translator is on a non-profit basis and funded by my own money or donations.
-Therefore, any support or sponsorship is most welcome.
+New translations and publications will be updated and made available to view or obtain on the website, depending on certain restrictions or requirements for the texts.
+Most of the work I do as a Buddha Dharma translator is voluntary, on a non-profit basis, and funded by my own money or private donations.
+The Innate Kalacakra project was co-sponsored by the Khyentse Foundation.
+Therefore, any support or sponsorship is always most welcome.

-May it be of benefit and may the feminine principle and wisdom be nurtured and flourish in all sentient beings!
+May it be of benefit and may the feminine principle, energy and wisdom be nurtured and flourish in all sentient beings!

 You may contact me here if you have any questions or requests.